KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 To visualize the mot file in OpenSim follow the steps described [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).

-To plot the kinematics of your simulations and compare them to the Experimental Data of the patient:
-⚠️ Note that plotting the kinematics of the last simulation is not very useful because no solution was found (see visualization in OpenSim).
-The instructions below are therefore primarly intended for future use after the workshop.
+To plot the kinematics of your simulations and compare them to the Experimental Data of the patient (⚠️ Note that plotting the kinematics of the last simulation is not very useful because no solution was found (see visualization in OpenSim).
+The instructions below are therefore primarly intended for future use after the workshop.):
 1. Open the script [PlotFigure/run_this_file_to_plot_figures_Case_DMD.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/S1%20DMD/PlotFigure/run_this_file_to_plot_figures_Case_DMD.m) in matlab
 2. Add **Line 14** with the `.mat` files that contain the results of your **simulated Achilles tendon lengthening**.
 Specifically, copy the code below to **Line 14**. *(If the DMD simulation was the second simulation you ran with this 2D model, the results are stored in v3, otherwise adapt vx)* :